 For cooling, there are 2x fan headers in total including the CPU fan header on the board, 4x SATA ports for hard drives and SSDs, and surprisingly EZ Debug LEDs at the top for troubleshooting.
 All of these are good features for a basic gaming build and won’t increase the expense a lot for your Gaming Build.
 Right now there isn’t any better motherboard for $60 than this one although the Gigabyte H310M A is its competitor, it features a less powerful 2+2 power phase VRM.

 MSI Pro Series H310I Pro

-This one is also from MSI but now with some more features that the previous didn’t have.
+This one is also from MSI but now with some more features than the previous one didn’t have.
 As it is a Mini-ITX form factor motherboard, it won’t acquire much space in your chassis.
 So you can buy a Mini-ITX case instead of a micro-ATX or a Mid-Tower chassis.
-As for its specs, it features a good 6 power phase VRM with heatsinks on both the sides that will maintain its temperature better than the MSI H310M Pro VDH Plus can do.
+As for its specs, it features a good 6-power phase VRM with heatsinks on both sides that will maintain its temperature better than the MSI H310M Pro VDH Plus can do.

 ASRock B360 PRO4

 This one is a beast considering its price.
 Although it’s a locked chipset similar to the H310 but has a lot more features because a B360 is made to upgrade a PC more easily and also because it’s an ATX form factor motherboard.
 There are 11 power phases that use the doubling method for reaching stability while your CPU is in the boost mode and it’s especially useful when the CPU and motherboard are overclockable which isn’t the case here.